TechLuke/TechLuke.github.io/_posts/2018-06-20-kratky-method.md

 image: "/assets/kHero3.jpg"
 ---

-Kratky hydrponics allows for the water efficienty of hydroponics without all the maintenance.
+Kratky hydroponics allows for the water efficiency of hydroponics without all the maintenance.
 This method of hydroponic gardening was invented by [Bernard A Kratky of Hawaii](https://www.ctahr.hawaii.edu/site/Bio.aspx?ID=KRATKBER).
 This method of non-circulating hydroponics is super easy and a lot of fun.

-# Kratky - Noncirculating Hydroponics
+# Kratky - Non Circulating Hydroponics

 Plants only need a few things to thrive: